clux/facemaulers/npcs/arklem.md

 Arklem doesn't want to be found - anti-scry ritual.

 ## Development
-- Stole the Egg of Galadaeros during Yeenaghu's assault on Luskan
+- Stole the Egg of Galadaeros during Yeenoghu's assault on Luskan
 - Was spotted by Celerom

 ## Irithyll Setup